LaFleurJ/lab-03/README.md

 ## References and Resources

 List any resources used here, or simply put `N/A` if not applicable.
-Used some auto complete built in Android Studio.
+Used some auto complete/fill in built in Android Studio, such as with setter in participation exercise.

 ## Verbal Collaboration